3milesWind/Vue.js_evolution/README.md

 ```

-Define the prop tyeps and Validation
+Define the prop types and Validation

 ```javascript
 <script>